Bereznyak-Isayev BI-1: Test flights in the Urals

 In October, both OKB-293 and RNII were evacuated to the Urals, along with most of Moscow's war industry.
 Bolkhovitinov's team was stationed in Bilimbay, and Dushkin's team in Sverdlovsk, about 60 km away.
 A test stand was built on the shore of frozen lake Bilimbay, with a dynamometer cradle to hold the BI-1 during engine testing.
 A new test pilot, Grigory Yakovlevich Bakhchivandzhi, was assigned to the team.
 Dushkin was increasingly absorbed by other work, including RNII's own rocket aircraft project, the Kostikov-302.
 He assigned his engineer Arvid V. Pallo to oversee the installation and testing of the rocket engine.

 Nitric acid presented a constant problem, corroding parts and causing skin burns and respiratory irritation.
 Tanks of sodium carbonate solution were kept around to neutralize acid spills.
 On 20 February 1942, the engine exploded during a full system test.
 The nozzle section was blasted into the lake, and the engine head struck the back of the pilot's seat, knocking Bakhchivandzhi against the instrument panel and injuring him slightly.
 Pressurized nitric acid from a broken propellant line drenched Pallo.
 Fortunately, quick thinking mechanics dunked him head-first into a tank of soda solution.
 His face was yellow from the characteristic acid staining, but his glasses saved him from being blinded.
 To protect the pilot in the future, a 5.5 mm steel plate was added to the back of the seat.

 By April 1942, BI-1 was ready for testing at nearby Koltsove airfield.
-A test commission was formed, with representatives from OKB-293, RNII and the NII VVS.
+A test commission was formed, with representatives from OKB-293, RNII and the NII VVS (Air Force Scientific Test Institute).
 On 2 May the pilot let the aircraft lift off to 1 m under low thrust.

 On 15 May at 19:02 (UTC), Bakhchivandzhi made the first real flight of BI-1, reaching an altitude of 840 m and a maximum speed of 400 km/h.
 The mass of the aircraft had been reduced to 1300 kg (only 240 kg of nitric acid and 60 kg of kerosene loaded), and the engine was de-rated to 4.9 kN.
 The pilot shut the rocket engine off after about one minute, when a light indicated it was overheating.
 On landing, the aircraft descended too rapidly because of insufficient forward speed, breaking the main-landing-gear on touchdown.
 The pilot was unhurt and reported that, aside from the rough landing, the aircraft handled well.
 The flight lasted only 3 minutes and 9 seconds.